thurn/violet/spells.md

 - Corona of sunlight surrounds you, illuminates, fling it at enemies to do damage
 - Avalanche of snow out of midair, buries enemies, deals damage, have to dig themselves out
 - Gain a gaze attack which kills enemies or inspires fear on save
-- Orb of acid shoots from palm, dealing acid damage and sickens enemies.
+- Orb of acid/fire/cold/sound/electricity shoots from palm, dealing acid damage and sickens enemies.
+- Face is overlaid with the face of a snow owl and you gain wisdom
+- Speak soft words to your companion, golden radiance infuses him, wipes away all conditions and heals
+- Tiny blade of force speeds towards a target, striking it for damage, then  you can attack with in on subsequent turns
+- Shadowy shapes form around you and rush at your target.
+Deals wisdom and dexterity damage
+- Create a illustory duplicate of whichever enemy threatening it seems most dangerous, flanks enemy